ziadasem/Asemo-Robot/README.md

   - Simulation files for simulating Asemo
   - Configuration files for the ROS workspace and nodes

-These packages are maintained by [Muhammad Asem](https://github.com/Muhammad-asem)  and   [ziad asem](https://github.com/ziadasem)
+These packages are created by [Muhammad Asem](https://github.com/Muhammad-asem) and maintained by [Muhammad Asem](https://github.com/Muhammad-asem) and [Ziad Asem](https://github.com/ziadasem)
 To install these packages run the following in your terminal

 ```sh
 $ to be written
 ```

-or clone the repository in your computer by navigating to the directory you want to save the repo in and run the command in your terminal.
+or clone the repository in your computer by navigating to the directory you want to **save the repository** in and run the command in your terminal.
 ##### Note :- if you don't have git installed on your computer run the following command  `sudo apt install git`

 ```sh
 $ git clone https://github.com/Muhammad-asem/Asemo-Robot